SbaryXR070823/EntityFrameworkCore.Identity-.NET8-Implementation-Example/README.md

 # Conclusion

 Congratulations!
 You have successfully configured an Authorization Login and Register System using Entity Framework Identity.
-If you encounter any issues or have questions, refer to the GitHub repository for support or message me on my personal email or any another social media account specified.
+If you encounter any issues or have questions, refer to the GitHub repository for support or message me on my personal email or any other social media account specified.